 When should I take my rabbit to the vet?

-Bunnies generally have a life span of 7-10 years, and during that time they will normally be very healthy but your bunny may get sick or accidentally hurt and when that happens you should know if and when to take your bunny to Franklin vets.
+Bunnies generally have a life span of 7-10 years, and during that time they will normally be very healthy but your bunny may get sick or accidentally hurt and when that happens you should know if and when to take your bunny to the vet.

 Just like any other pet, your bunny will need to see a vet regularly throughout its life.
 The only difference is your bunny will need to see a vet who specializes in small or exotic animals.